PaulNobrega/globalfitJS/Readme.md

     -   `fittedModelCurves` (`{x: number[], y: number[]}[] | null`): Calculated fitted model curves for each dataset if `options.calculateFittedModel` was set. `null` otherwise or on failure.
     -   `ci_lower` (`{x: number[], y: number[]}[] | null`): Lower bounds of the confidence intervals for each dataset if `options.confidenceInterval` was set. `null` otherwise or on failure.
     -   `ci_upper` (`{x: number[], y: number[]}[] | null`): Upper bounds of the confidence intervals for each dataset if `options.confidenceInterval` was set. `null` otherwise or on failure.
+    -   `fittedModelComponentCurves` (`Array<Array<{x: number[], y: number[]}>> | null`):
+        -   Nested array of individual component model curves for each dataset and model function.
+        -   Each dataset contains an array of component curves, where each curve has `x` and `y` arrays representing the independent and dependent variable values, respectively.
+        -   Null if component curve calculation was not requested or failed.

 ### `lmFit(data, modelFunction, initialParameters, options)`